julianchurchill/text-adventure/README.md

   - Bank of Ubiquity
   - Scabby Mary the soothsayer
   - Frank's Tool Shed
-  - Barrow for the barrow wight to live in
-  - Barry Wight - the Nec-romancer
   - The magical barrier in front of the castle
   - The Great Hall with Oubliette in a hanging cage
-  - A brazier for the great hall 4 platforms
-  - The demon witch
 - Add slightly animated images (3-5 frames)
   - A mouse scampering around the base of the barricade
   - Juddering hour hand on the clock tower